Skip to content

 Setup Let’s Encrypt SSL/TLS for FileRun

-Secure your FileRun site with HTTPS using a free SSL certificate from Let’s Encrypt.
-You can set up a certificate for Apache by following a separate guide on installing Let’s Encrypt SSL certificates for Apache on Ubuntu Linux.
+You can secure your FileRun site with HTTPS by setting up a free SSL certificate using Let’s Encrypt.
+To configure a certificate for Apache, follow a separate guide on how to install Let’s Encrypt SSL certificates for Apache on Ubuntu Linux.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.